Kalschatzi/learning_platform/content/module2/6-traffic-routing.md

 The downside is that it's heavier and slower that a TCP/UDP LB.

 ### Global Load Balancer (DNS/Geo-Based)
-Routes users to the closest datacenter
+Routes users to the closest datacenter based on:
-Based on:
 * Geography (GeoDNS)
 * Latency
 * Health of regions

-This is great for global performance as you can distribute your workload across the globe to whether it's fastest for the specific user.
+This is great for global performance as you can distribute your workload across the globe to where it's fastest for the specific user.
 Which is why when you go to something like `netflix.com` even though it's the same URL, you'll be hitting different servers depending on where the request is coming from.
 This then will also allow for **failover** scenarios.

 ### Hardware Load Balancer (Physical devices)